 Moist, rich, and extra fudgy - this is the cake for all chocolate lovers.
-It is easy to make, comes together quickly, and is soft and springy yet sturdy enough to be layered sky-high with your favorite chocolate frosting
+This cake is easy to make, comes together quickly, and is soft and springy yet sturdy enough to be layered sky-high with your favorite chocolate frosting.

 This oil-based cake is moist and full of chocolaty flavor.
 It uses pantry staples and common ingredients that you likely already have on hand.